HDG-Community/hdg-wiki-two/content/glossary.md

 - **Rules** (meta) - Hard guidelines for creating in the setting instated for out-of-universe reasons for the sake of community safety.
 See [[writing-in-hdg|Writing in HDG]].
 ### S
 - **Seed** - Someone who hasn’t figured out they desire to be a floret yet.
+- **Sniffles Ward** - Medical facility whose primary purpose is med-kink and related kink activities, because sometimes it's really nice to just let yourself be sick for a little bit and be doted on.
 - **Soft Lore** (meta) - Areas of the setting's lore which are intentionally left open for author interpretation, within general guidelines for how they integrate with the rest of the setting.
 See [[writing-in-hdg|Writing in HDG]].
 - **Sol** - Star of the human homeworld of Terra.
 See [[sol|Sol]].
 - **Sol System** - The human home star system.
 See [[sol|Sol]].